 14. The Lion King (1994)

 With undertones of Hamlet and Macbeth surging through it, ‘The Lion King’ is a magnificent achievement for both its animation and images.
 The score and songs are perfect, and the voice work consistently brilliant.
 Simba is a lion cub blamed by his murderous uncle Scar for the death of the king, his father.
-Hez flees making friends of animals that would normally be his dinner, he returns to challenge Scar for the throne.
-Matthew Broderick does great work as SImba, but the film belongs to Jeremy Irons as Scar and Whoopi Goldberg as a kooky and treacherous hyena.
-One of Disney’s finest.
+Hez flees making friends of animals that would normally be his dinner; he then returns to challenge Scar for the throne.
+Matthew Broderick does great work as Simba, but the film belongs to Jeremy Irons as Scar and Whoopi Goldberg as a kooky and treacherous hyena.
+One of Disney‘s finest.

 Read More: Best Movies of the 2000s